 In our review today we look at the new Earsonics ONYX which is a hybrid single dynamic and triple BA in-ear monitor.
 It is priced at €590.

-Disclaimer: This is a sample that was sent to us by the company in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Earsonics for giving us this opportunity.

 To read more about Earsonics products that were previously featured on Headfonics click here.